-The Committee considered the report of the Director of Population Health, Manchester City Council / Director of Population Health, MHCC that provided an update on the implementation of the final recommendations of the Public Health Task and Finish Group that had been endorsed by the Committee at their meeting of 4 December 2018.
-(See minute ref.
-HSC/18/53).
+The Committee considered the report of the Director of Population Health, Manchester City Council / Director of Population Health, MHCC that provided an update on the implementation of the final recommendations of the Public Health Task

 The Executive Member for Adults, Health and Wellbeing stated that she welcomed the work of the Task and Finish Group.
 She further commented that there had been no change in the Governments position in regard to funding and lobbying for fair and equitable funding would continue.